Mobile healthcare and social protection services for the remotest rural areas

 Similarly to Jollë Village, Laktesh also lacks a health center, while the family mainly lives on assistance that does not exceed 6000 ALL/month.
 This amount is supposed to take care of Gani’s health conditions, but, instead, it is used to cover many other family costs first.

 How to come to the aid of remote communities?

-In order to prioritize this problem causing Adelina, Gani, and other vulnerable members from the remotest mountainous areas of Pogradec, insecurities daily, a mobile healthcare and social services model is being piloted.
-This intervention is supported by UNDP in the context of a Joint United Nations Programme “Improving Municipal Social Protection Service Delivery”.
-The Programme is funded by the “Sustainable Development Goals Global Fund” and implemented by UNDP, UNICEF, World Health Organization in Albania and UN Women in partnership with the “Diakonia” foundation and Pogradec Municipality.
+In order to find a way out for this problem causing Adelina, Gani, and other vulnerable members from the remotest mountainous areas of Pogradec, insecurities daily, a mobile healthcare and social services model is being piloted.
+This intervention is supported by UNDP in the context of the United Nations Joint Programme “Improving Municipal Social Protection Service Delivery” funded by the Joint SDG Fund and is implemented by UNDP, UNICEF, UNFPA, UN Women and WHO.

 The mobile healthcare services not only assisted Adelina treat her current severe condition, but also discovered that she suffers from diabetes as well.
 The intervention team and nurse that visited her home for a medical check-up confirmed this chronic health condition after measuring her blood’s glycerol level at 160 — a parameter that requires immediate intervention.